Out-of-sample gravity predictions and trade policy counterfactuals: Results

+Overall, these results illustrate the mean-variance tradeoff discussed before.
+Indeed, we see that machine learning estimators can provide predictions of individual observations with low RMSE.
+However, the averaging of these individual predictions to compute PTT$_k$ reduces the importance of the variance but not of the bias, leading estimators based on less biased predictions to dominate when the number of observations being averaged is sufficiently large.\footnote{We also consider a case with $\theta_1=7.5$ and $\theta_2=1$, which leads to values of $n_k$ between $10$ and $203$, with a mean of $84.2$, and the results are qualitatively similar to those in Table \ref{endog_case}.}

-The results from Table \ref{random_case} largely confirm those from Table \ref{endog_case}.\footnote{We also consider a case with $a=7.5$ and $b=1$, which leads to values of $n_k$ between $10$ and $203$, with a mean of $84.2$, and the results are qualitatively similar to those in Table \ref{endog_case}.} The one notable difference to Table \ref{endog_case} is the better performance of the 2-way model, which is now comparable to the 3-way model in terms of the bias of the imputation estimator and outperforms both the traditional gravity model and the 1-way model in this respect.
+Table \ref{random_case} shows results for the case with exogenous treatment (i.e., with $\theta_1=4.6$ and $\theta_2=0$) which, across the $1,000$ replications, yields values of $n_{k}$ ranging from $718$ to $1,399$, with a mean of $1044.9$.
+The results from Table \ref{random_case} largely confirm those from Table \ref{endog_case}.
+The one notable difference to Table \ref{endog_case} is the better performance of the 2-way model, which is now comparable to the 3-way model in terms of the bias of the imputation estimator and outperforms both the traditional gravity model and the 1-way model in this respect.
 This confirms our earlier supposition that the endogeneity of the treatment explains the poor performance of the 2-way model in Table \ref{endog_case}.

+A natural interpretation of the simulation results reported in Tables \ref {endog_case} and \ref{random_case} is that flexible specifications of theory-based gravity equations, possibly using machine learning predictions as explanatory variables, can provide a good approximation to the conditional expectation of trade flows.
+Because correctly specifying the conditional expectation is a sufficient condition for the consistency of the estimator, this makes the 3-way gravity model singularly well suited for estimating the causal effects of trade policy interventions.

+These findings are remarkable because nothing in the simulation design would \textit{a priori} suggest that the 3-way gravity model would produce unbiased forecasts of trade flows.
+To illustrate why this is nontrivial, consider if one were instead to model nonlinear transformations of trade flows, such as their square root.
+In this case, the gravity equation would no longer be expected to deliver unbiased forecasts because a model that correctly specifies the conditional expectation of an outcome, in general, does not also represent the conditional expectation of a nonlinear transformation of that same outcome.\footnote{We confirmed this in unreported simulations; results available on request.}